 |From:||April C. Mason|

 Provost and Senior Vice President

-The Office of the Provost invites applications of faculty members or administrators to attend leadership/management development programs during either the summer of 2014 or the 2014-2015 academic year, depending on the program dates.
-Limited funds are available, and the level of support provided by the Office of the Provost to a particular nominee will depend both on the number of nominees selected and any additional support that can be provided by the nominee’s unit or college.
+The Office of the Provost invites applications of faculty members or administrators to attend leadership/management development programs during either the summer of 2015 or the 2015-2016 academic year, depending on the program dates.
+The level of support provided by the Office of the Provost to a particular nominee will depend both on the number of nominees selected and any additional support that can be provided by the nominee’s unit or college.
 Sources of additional funding should be identified and included in the application and will need to be confirmed once a nominee has been selected.
 Fees for each program range from approximately $3,000 to $6,000, not including travel.

 This program is designed for professional women in higher education, both faculty and staff, who wish to prepare themselves for further administrative responsibilities.
 The institute includes training in the following areas: finance and budgeting, management, information systems, governance, planning, formal and informal structures of academic institutions, and administrative problem solving through case studies.
 Participants report that a peer network system is one valuable result of the institute.

 HERS-New England Management Institute at Wellesley College, October 2015 –March 2016.

 This program is similar to the summer program at Bryn Mawr, but is scheduled over four weekends, one in each of the months of October, November, February and March.
 Additional information can be found at http://hersnet.org/institutes/wellesley-institute/